 • agree to take D&B's call to verify your payment history

-We contacted numerous companies and gained their assurances whether they report to D&B® or not, but we also have the essential knowledge to help pre-qualify or -disqualify vendors, saving you the wasted time and money of uploading data only to find out the vendor won’t pass D&B®scrutiny.
-While it is impossible for anyone outside of D&B to know every specific reason why a given company doesn’t qualify, we can oftentimes identify a questionable issue and get it resolved in advance.
+Back when we first started our company, we contacted several companies and asked whether they do (or would) report to D&B, so we may also be able to help pre-qualify or -disqualify vendors, saving you the wasted time (and money).
+While it is impossible for anyone outside of D&B to know every specific reason why a given company doesn’t qualify, we can sometimes identify known issues in advance.

-Some business owners have yet to separate their business and personal credit, so most (if not all) of their payment experiences have been associated to their individual credit files.
-We can help you to get those accounts converted to business accounts and, as I stated earlier, can also help you to establish new retail credit accounts in your company name, using businesses who have already acknowledged to us that they will report your new payment history to D&B® on your behalf.
+Some business owners have yet to separate their business and personal credit, so most (if not all) of their payment experiences have been associated to their individual credit.
+We can sometimes help get those accounts converted to business accounts and, as I stated earlier, can also help you to establish new retail credit accounts in your company name.

-LESSON: Invest time and energy into which of your trade references you will be submitting to D&B. Once you reach the point of applying for credit, use creditors who can potentially report those positive payment habits to D&B®, as well, so the circle of growth and credit achievement can continue for years into the future.
+LESSON: Invest time and energy into which of your trade references you will be submitting to D&B. Once you reach the point of applying for more credit, use those creditors report those positive payment habits to D&B, as well.
+That way, the circle of growth and credit achievement can continue for years into the future.